 Hello!
 My name is Joe Bohland, and I am originally from Muskegon, Michigan.
-I received a B.S. in Advertising/Public Relations from Ferris State University in 1990 and am currently pursing an M.A. in Social Science at the University of Michigan-Flint.
-I have worked in higher education/admissions for fifteen years.
+I received a B.S. in Advertising/Public Relations from Ferris State University in 1990 and in 2012 received an M.A. in Social Science at the University of Michigan-Flint.
+I have worked in higher education/admissions for over fifteen years.

 My name is Julie Westenfeld and I am proud to be an alumnus of the University of Michigan-Flint.
 I came to UM-Flint as transfer student and in 2003 I proudly earned my Bachelors of Art in History.
 I loved my time here as undergraduate, so much so that after being a stay-at-home mom for a number of years, I looked forward to coming back to work for the university.
 My best piece of advice for students entering into the university family is to take advantage of all that is available to you.
 You already know you are getting a top quality education, so join a student organization, be a part of our vibrant Greek Life, or participate in Student Government.
 Let your voice be heard.
 Also, make sure you take time to meet your professors.
 Visit them during office hours and don’t be afraid to ask for help.
 They are here for you!
 Participate in Campus Activities Board (CAB).
 Enjoy the free food and awesome entertainment they provide.
 Lastly, get involved in your community.
 Whether you volunteer here, in Flint or in your home town, reach out and make a difference in your neighborhood.
 Go BLUE!